ur-swe-fa24/main-project-snoopy-corp/docs/user_guide/USER_GUIDE.md

 - If any field is missing, the function logs an error message and exits.

 ### **4. Retrieving json data from Mongodb**
-The function returns the data as a JSON object, excluding the MongoDB `"_id"` field, which can be displayed in wxWidget
+The function returns all data from a specific collection type as a JSON object, excluding the MongoDB `"_id"` field, which can be displayed in wxWidget
 - **Input Parameters**:
-  - `robotID` (int): The unique ID of the robot you want to retrieve data for.
   - `collectionType` (string): The collection from which to retrieve data.
 You can choose one of the following:
     - `"error_log"`: Retrieve data from the error log collection.
     - `"active"`: Retrieve data from the active collection.